Designing a microservice-oriented application

 So that you can focus on the architecture and technologies instead of thinking about a hypothetic business domain that you might not know, we have selected a well-known business domain—namely, a simplified e-commerce (e-shop) application that presents a catalog of products, takes orders from customers, verifies inventory, and performs other business functions.
 This container-based application source code is available in the eShopOnContainers GitHub repo.

-The application consists of multiple subsystems, including several store UI front ends (a Web application and a native mobile app), along with the back-end microservices and containers for all the required server-side operations.
-Figure 8-1 shows the architecture of the reference application.
+The application consists of multiple subsystems, including several store UI front ends (a Web application and a native mobile app), along with the back-end microservices and containers for all the required server-side operations with several API Gateways as consolidated entry points to the internal microservices.
+Figure 6-1 shows the architecture of the reference application.

 Communication architecture.
 The eShopOnContainers application uses two communication types, depending on the kind of the functional action (queries versus updates and transactions):

-Direct client-to-microservice communication.
+Http client-to-microservice communication through API Gateways.
 This is used for queries and when accepting update or transactional commands from the client apps.
+The approach using API Gateways is explained in detail in later sections.

 Data sovereignty per microservice

-In the sample application, each microservice owns its own database or data source, and each database or data source is deployed as another container.
+In the sample application, each microservice owns its own database or data source, although all SQL Server databases are deployed as a single container.
 This design decision was made only to make it easy for a developer to get the code from GitHub, clone it, and open it in Visual Studio or Visual Studio Code.
 Or alternatively, it makes it easy to compile the custom Docker images using .NET Core CLI and the Docker CLI, and then deploy and run them in a Docker development environment.
 Either way, using containers for data sources lets developers build and deploy in a matter of minutes without having to provision an external database or any other data source with hard dependencies on infrastructure (cloud or on-premises).

 In a real production environment, for high availability and for scalability, the databases should be based on database servers in the cloud or on-premises, but not in containers.